 In the Final Mix version of the same game, Terra has an attack that is a bit like Heartless Angel; it rapidly drains your HP, and you have to push a button at the right time to stop it.
 Should you fail to do so, or push the wrong button?
 Instant death.

-The final boss of Sora's story in Kingdom Hearts: Chain of Memories has Doom, in which you have six seconds to break six of his cards, or you die instantly.
+The final boss of Sora's story in Kingdom Hearts: Chain of Memories has Death, in which you have six seconds to break six of his cards, or you die instantly.
 Combine that with the sleight that scatters your entire deck including your reload card, forcing you to pick them up again, and...

 The Zantetsuken attack introduced in the final mix version of Kingdom Hearts I has a fairly high chance of OHKOing normal enemies.
 It becomes much more effective in later games with the addition of commands like Magnet and Zero Graviza that gather your enemies together.